essemd/essemd/README.md

 <h1 align="center">Hi, I'm Sandi.</h1>
-<h3 align="center">I'm a professional full-stack developer working out of Toronto, Canada.
+<h3>I'm a professional full-stack developer working out of Toronto, Canada.
 I have a background in computer science and like to focus on backend technologies, but I am capable of working the entire stack.</h3>

 - 🔭 I've built a live-streaming platform [Lich.tv](https://github.com/essemd/lich-tv)